pedro-fran/C-Unit-Currency-Converter/README.md

 * **Volume:** Milliliters, Liters, Cubic Meters, Gallons, Quarts, Pints, Cups, Fluid Ounces.

 ### 2. Currency Converter (Online)

-Fetches real-time exchange rate data using the [Frankfurter API](https://www.frankfurter.app/).
+Fetches real-time exchange rate data using the [Frankfurter API](https://www.frankfurter.app/), internet connection is needed.

 * **Convert Currency:** Convert amounts between major world currencies (e.g., EUR to USD, GBP to JPY).
 * **List Currencies:** View a list of all supported currency codes.

 ## Prerequisites

-To compile and run this project, you need a C compiler and the **libcurl** library installed in your system.
+To compile and run this project, you need a **C compiler** (GCC recommended) and the **libcurl** development library installed in your system.

 ### Installing libcurl